 * Isolationism holds that most civilizations were isolated from each other with very little contact between them -especially those separated by water.

-sophisticated culture that had been in contact with Europe and other areas.
-Not only that, the contents of many mounds revealed burials of huge men, sometimes seven or eight feet tall, in
+culture that had been in contact with Europe and other areas.
+Not only that, the contents of many mounds revealed burials of huge men, sometimes seven or eight feet tall, in full armour with

-(i.e. the heresy that other ancient civilizations may have visited the shores of North and South America during the many millennia before Columbus), alleged that the Smithsonian at one time
+heresy that other ancient civilizations may have visited the shores of North and South America during the many millennia before Columbus), alleged that the Smithsonian at one time had actually

 De Soto's Encounters with Giants

 In 1539, probably while the survivors of Narvaez' crew were making their way across the country, another Spanish explorer, Hernando De Soto, sailed nine ships into Tampa Bay.
 There he put

 ashore six hundred lancers, targeteers, cross-bowmen, and harque-busiers, along with two hundred and thirteen horses.
 As they ventured inland, the first Indians they encountered were friendly